Hyperspectral Image Generation with Unmixing Guided Diffusion Model: Method

 \subsection{Unmixing Autoencoder Module}

 The unmixing autoencoder can use any algorithm to extract endmember, and in this paper we use VCA for example.
-Generally, abundance is typically subject to two key constraints: non-negativity and unity.
+Abundances are subject to two key constraints: non-negativity and unity.
 Specifically, the abundance values for each pixel must be non-negative and sum to one, reflecting the physical interpretation that each pixel is composed of a mixture of endmembers in varying proportions.
 Therefore, given \( Y \) and \( A \), \( X\) is usually solved through a constrained optimization problem of the following form:

 In addition to the rigorous solution, a linear approximation can also be employed to solve for \( X \).
 During the extraction of endmembers, many unmixing algorithms inherently incorporate constraints on abundance.
 As a result, even if these constraints are temporarily relaxed to solve for \( X \), the approximate solution remains close to the rigorously constrained one.
 The linear approximation to this optimization problem can be expressed as: